Freddie Spencer: Grand Prix world championships

-By 1982, he had been promoted full-time to Honda's Grand Prix team, who by then had given up on the NR500 and developed the NS500 three cylinder, two-stroke.
-In 1983, Spencer won his first 500cc World Championship at the age of 21, becoming the youngest person to win the title, a distinction previously held by Mike Hailwood.His record has since been surpassed by Marc Marques in 2013.
+By 1982, Spencer had been promoted full-time to Honda's Grand Prix team, who by then had given up on the NR500 and developed the NS500 three cylinder, two-stroke.
+In 1983, Spencer won his first 500cc World Championship at the age of 21, becoming the youngest person to win the title, a distinction previously held by Mike Hailwood.
+His record has since been surpassed by Marc Márquez in 2013.

 The 1983 season would be remembered as one of the most dramatic title chases in the history of Grand Prix racing; Honda's Spencer and Yamaha's Kenny Roberts fought back and forth for the points lead with each of them earning six victories.
 The season culminated at the penultimate round in Sweden when the two riders collided on the last lap.
 Roberts ran off the track leaving Spencer to sprint to the finish line and victory.
 Roberts won the last race but Spencer finished second, securing his first world title by two points.

 In 1984, Honda developed a radically new V4 NSR500 that featured the fuel tank under the engine and the expansion chambers under a false tank above the engine.
 Teething problems and injuries from crashes hindered Spencer's defense of his crown and he was relegated to fourth place in the championship.
 In spite of this, he still managed to win three times with the NSR500, and twice more on the NS500 three cylinder machine.

 1985 proved to be a historic year for Spencer.
 He began the season by winning the prestigious season opening Daytona 200.
 Spencer also won the Formula 1 and 250cc classes, making him the only rider to win all three divisions in a single year.
 Spencer also competed in both the 250cc and 500cc Grand Prix World Championships, winning both titles in the same year.
 That made him the fifth (and last) rider ever to win in the 500cc and the next class down and, due to class changes, the only rider to win in both 500cc and 250cc in one year.
 His career was cut short by wrist injuries that some believe were caused by the physical strain of competing in two championships during a single season.

 After his historic 1985 season, Spencer never won another Grand Prix race.
 He retired from Grand Prix racing at the beginning of 1988, although there were a couple of GP comeback attempts, in 1989 and 1993.